 Reaction-diffusion systems \citep{turing1990chemical}, which model how substances spread and interact in space, provide a natural framework for incorporating local interactions into flow matching.
 In these systems, the evolution of a quantity $u(\mathbf{x}, t)$ is governed by:

 where $D \Delta u$ represents diffusion and $R(u)$ represents reaction (pointwise dynamics).

-This decomposition inspires our approach: by treating the standard flow matching velocity network as a reaction term and adding a graph based diffusion term, we enable velocity predictions to adapt based on local flow patterns.
+This decomposition inspires our approach: by treating the standard flow matching velocity network as a reaction term that captures pointwise dynamics and adding a graph based diffusion term that allows neighbor to neighbor communication, we enable velocity predictions to adapt based on local flow patterns.
 In particular, the reaction-diffusion equation is known to generate complex patterns \cite{turing1990chemical} that can explain many natural processes.
 Previous work has successfully utilized this equation in the context of GNNs \cite{haber2019imexnet,choi2023gread, eliasof2024graph} for solving graph related problems.